cwi-dis/annemo/README.md

 React.
 Moreover the application can now be run inside a Docker container and with modern versions of Node.js.

+Before starting the application, make sure to copy or rename the file `config.json.sample` to `config.json` and fill in your desired values.
+The application will refuse to start if there is not `config.json` present.

 To start the application in a production environment, invoke the following
 command: